-Paul Bump found that story on social media and wondered if he could help.
+Paul Bump found the story on social media and wondered if he could help.
 He’s a Ph.D student in biology at Stanford University, based at Hopkins Marine Station in Pacific Grove.
 He’s got some lab experience.

 “It just so happens that the weird scale of like transferring clear liquids from one tube to another very, very carefully without making any mistakes, I'm doing that for eight years.
-And so it's like, I think I have the skills and experience and background to be of use,” said Bump.
+And so, it's like, I think I have the skills and experience and background to be of use,” said Bump.

-In his normal work, Bump studies as he puts it, small, squishy marine animals.
+In his normal work, Bump studies, as he puts it, small, squishy marine animals.
 He reached out to the head of the lab.

 “So immediately after that program aired, I received an email from Paul Bump,” said Dr. Donna Ferguson, the Director of Monterey County Public Health Lab.